privilegeescalation/.org/content/stories/founders-statement.md

 All membership work is to be 100% transparent and performed in public venues.

+We have an **immediate need** for members!
+Please help us give our money to transgender minds in stem today.

 {{< button "How to become a member" "/membership" >}}

 ---